- Best 4x4s and off-road cars

 Want something that’ll stand out from the usual 4x4 fare?
 Then take at look at the Panda 4x4.
 Based, as you’ve probably guessed, on the Fiat Panda hatchback, the Panda 4x4 is the latest in a long line of capable all-wheel drivers from the Italian car company.

 The 4x4 Panda uses an ‘on demand’ system, which means power is delivered to the wheels that have the most grip, whether that’s front or rear.
 But don’t be fooled - it’s still a pretty capable off-roader.
+Because it's so small and light, it'll bound over obstacles that would leave a heavy SUV floundering.

 Chunky looks come as standard (so you can let the world know you’re a go-anywhere kinda driver).
 That means black body mouldings around the wheel arches, larger bumpers and under-body protectors.
 Gadgets like an electronic locking differential mean you’ll barely even notice that muddy hill you’re driving up.